stefanoaldegheri/happy-30th-davide/README.md

-# Interactive Gift Application
+# Happy 30th Birthday Gift Application

-This is a standalone version of the Interactive Gift Application.
-You can run this application by simply opening the `index.html` file in your web browser.
+This is an interactive birthday gift application for Davide.
+You can run this application by simply opening the `index.html` file in your web browser or visiting the [GitHub Pages site](https://stefanoaldegheri.github.io/happy-30th-davide/).

+## GitHub Pages

+The site is published at: https://stefanoaldegheri.github.io/happy-30th-davide/

 ## How to Use